 Life Will Be the Death of Me, Chelsea Handler

-The newest memoir of many by talk-show comedian Chelsea Handler is surprising audiences with its rawness and honesty that transcends comedy by addressing the state of American politics.
+The latest memoir by talk-show comedian Chelsea Handler surprises audiences with its rawness that transcends comedy by addressing the state of American politics.
 Life Will Be the Death of Me … and You Too is Handler’s sixth book.

 Length: 5 hours, 25 minutes